Darshanadv/bootstrap/read_me.txt

-This project is a simple responsive web project without any UI interaction
+This project is a simple responsive web project without any UI interaction.

+Author: Darshan Patel